fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 let map = (fn, ftr) => fold_left((acc, val) => acc.concat(fn(val)), ftr.constructor(), ftr)
 ```

-Yeah, this code is not very readable, but its not meant to be.
+Yeah, this code is not very readable, but it's not meant to be.
 This is a **one-liner** that shows a very simple implementation of map using fold.
 It works because fold carries the return value from the accumulating function on to the next iteration, allowing us to successively construct a larger list of values resulting from applying `fn` to `val`.
-Try and tinker with it a little bit, and I have faith that you will figure it out.
+Try and tinker with it a bit, and I have faith that you will figure it out.

 On to the next one...